If you’re multi-tasking, click here for an audio version:

 President Donald Trump may get a lot of flack for being the reality television president.
 But Justin Trudeau is someone who belongs hosting The Bachelor or American Idol with Ryan Seacrest, not running a country while routinely appearing on daytime talk shows.

 What do you think of Justin Trudeau’s trip to India?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com